Select pages from editorials in print magazines: Cake, No Cigar, Ache, and, Foam.

 Photography/Art Direction/Location: Carey Quinton Haider

 A golden sun sets over Hollywood, California leaving the city's corpse to fade black.
 Lighted by a Helter Skelter moon this calescent summer night has said farewell to a skeleton woven of humble bones and a passionate heart.
 Outside of these four walls the city flourishes occupied by vampires hungry like the wolf.
-Lauren Hastings made it here with meager beginnings establishing her self based on pure talent, honesty, and Cobain'esque good looks leaving vultures to swarm.
+Lauren Hastings made it here with meager beginnings establishing herself based on pure talent, honesty, and Cobain'esque good looks leaving vultures to swarm.
 A decade passing on blue color work ethic has established a long resume that continually grows busier placing the Californian in the crosshairs of ad campaigns, magazine editorials, and commercials.
 At one point Hastings played Brittney Spears in the Justin Timberlake "Cry Me A River Video" causing even Courtney Love to become obsessed with her.
-All though these moments may build resumes they don't put war medals on the jacket of a free spirit.
+Although these moments may build resumes, they don't put war medals on the jacket of a free spirit.
 Hastings is a nomad living her story rather than acting in it.
-They say you are what you wear and beyond a figure adorned with a machine gun tattoo and flowing dirty blonde locks lays an ambassador of great style.
+They say you are what you wear.
+Beyond a figure adorned with a machine gun tattoo and flowing dirty blonde locks, lays an ambassador of great style.
 Traveling the world shopping antique fairs, flea markets, and thrift stores have littered her closet with an array of treasures.
-Today we follow the beautiful creature as she wears her prized possessions trekking from Hollywood's bowels to the southern California desert for the motorcycle gathering Born Free.
+Today we follow the beautiful creature as she wears her prized possessions trekking from Hollywood's bowels to the southern California desert for the motorcycle gathering, Born Free.

 As seen in Greasy Kulture magazine issue 36.
 A week spent in Tokyo with the Rats, Tenderloin, Roller, Gak at Hawgholic, Love Hunter Garage, and the Tokyo Breakfast Club.

 It's 8:30 am in a surf town along the Pacific ocean called Huntington Beach, California.
 Cycle Zombie Scotty Stopnick is pacing his garage like a Vietnam vet as the morning dew fades with each inch of sunrise.
-A day prior the parking lots of Long Beach lay victim to the Cycle Zombie's lurking for deals and new wheels.
+A day prior, the parking lots of Long Beach lay victim to the Cycle Zombies lurking for deals and new wheels.
 Today is a new day, and a day in the life.
 Beyond the walls of Scotty's mid century ranch sits a 1976 Chevy G10 van titled Agent Orange.
 Cold to the start within minutes she's purring like a kitten.
 Boards in the back, a cooler, skateboard, and we are off.
 Minutes down the road is the beach but the trip get's delayed when a homeless man sleeping on the curb is spotted.
 Agent Orange flips a turn creeping harder then a molester with a lifetimes supply of candy.
 The police roll up simultaneously as if they were us with crew cuts and a daily supply of donut diet about to examine the situation.
 The golden rule is when cops show up, bail.
 Further up the road parked along the curb in a white 1962 Ford Econoline sits brothers Turkey and Chase.
 Into the ocean they go.
-After an hour of battling natures crotch everyone paddles in.
+After an hour of battling nature's crotch everyone paddles in.
 The sidewalk becomes a pow wow of banter and rock throwing as everyone argues what is for lunch.
 Tacos are on the menu but where to eat is debated for a good half hour with each idea ending in diarrhea talk.
-These guys make it seem like shitting your wet suit is on the menu today and if you at least get lucky with finding cheap taco's your going to go broke on toilet paper.
-Lunch turns into shooting the shit about generations past and making fun of the fat guy next door in his chair sunbathing in the strip malls rays of subterranean dip shit's.
+These guys make it seem like shitting your wet suit is on the menu today and if you at least get lucky with finding cheap tacos, you're going to go broke on toilet paper.
+Lunch turns into shooting the shit about generations past, and making fun of the fat guy next door in his chair sunbathing in the strip mall's rays of subterranean dipshits.
 Skateboarding a backyard pool is next on the list but first a bathroom stop at Jokers skate shop.
-The myth of the infamous Huntington taco's turns out to be a true story.
+The myth of the infamous Huntington tacos turns out to be a true story.
 We drive for 10 minutes and pull into suburbia where we enter a backyard paradise and the pool party starts.
-After skateboarding has taken it's tole and the sun has evaporated any energy left both van's part ways and we head back to Scotty's house.
+After skateboarding has taken its toll and the sun has evaporated any energy left, both vans part ways and we head back to Scotty's house.
 In the garage lays a time warp of chopper history past.
 The garage is so full you can barely move without catching your jeans on foot pegs.
-Each wall is a spectacle containing collages of 1980's skateboard's and a circus of swap meet nicknacks.
-Panhead's, Shovelhead's, Triumph's, a fresh Knucklehead motor; it is a motorcycle enthusiasts dream come true.
+Each wall is a spectacle containing collages of 1980's skateboards and a circus of swap meet knick-knacks.
+Panheads, shovelheads, Triumphs, a fresh knucklehead motor; it is a motorcycle enthusiast's dream come true.
 This collection of past decades gives you that feeling of being in your dad's boots before he met your mom and she gave birth.
 Those times back in the 1960's-70's being fresh out of Vietnam and raising hell up and down the streets.
 In the front of the garage sits Twisted Sister, a 1959 Harley Panhead he just finished building a week prior.
 While all of the other bikes are soaked in sweat and grease she stands out like Cinderella and is a show class machine who is begging to be broke in.
-Before Scotty takes her out for a drive he pulls out a trike that was scavenged out of a dumpster and rips it up and down the neighborhood spending most of the time on two wheels helmet less.
-If this is his last ride it seems like the perfect one to go out on.
+Before Scotty takes her out for a drive he pulls out a trike that was scavenged out of a dumpster and rips it up and down the neighborhood spending most of the time on two wheels helmetless.
+If this is his last ride, it seems like the perfect one to go out on.
 Turkey and Chase live 15 minutes down the freeway in Costa Mesa which is next on our map.
 The freeway to Costa Mesa is a wide open race track and Twisted Sister has taken the route of the simple life.
 No speedometer.
 I am in tow doing 90 miles an hour and I still cant keep up with Scotty.
 I mention this to him once we land and he calls me on bullshit saying he was only going 60.
 I'll go with my speedometer's prediction.
 Turkey and Chase are next door neighbors sandwiched in between a a pregnant woman's mobile home and a baseball field.
 Chase has converted a thrashed old garage into a living space that feels like something you would see in the back of a 1970's Easy Rider or Playboy.
-Harley wheels, Hell's Angels photos, knicknack's, the list goes on.
-Turkey on the other hand has decorated his house more sparse with mid century furniture, a drum set, and a Harley parked in the back pantry.
-Like all days today has come to an end.
-With the sun starting to set the Cycle Zombies roll the bikes out of the driveway.
+Harley wheels, Hells Angels photos, knick-knack's, the list goes on.
+Turkey on the other hand has decorated his house more sparse with mid-century furniture, a drum set, and a Harley parked in the back pantry.
+Like all days, today has come to an end.
+With the sun starting to set, the Cycle Zombies roll the bikes out of the driveway.
 Chase kicks his 1978 jockey shift Shovelhead and rolls down to the stop sign.
 Turkey kicks over his 1948 Panhead and is in tow with Scotty close behind.
-Down the road and up around the bend the boys are off.
+Down the road and up around the bend, the boys are off.
 A day in the life of the Cycle Zombies.

 RYAN GROSSMAN | VINTAGE DREAM'S